Lemons may be a too sour for you but the health benefits of Lemons are truley amazing.

 Lemon juice makes a good substitute for vinegar, especially in salad dressing, and for flavorings generally.
 Use a little lemon juice to cut the sweetness in very sweet fruit juices and use lemons in milk or cream, or canned milk, to curdle it, or when you want to make cheese.
 Use lemon to soften water to make an excellent rinse.

-The lemon is rich in alkaline elements.
+The lemon is rich in alkaline elements with may health benefits.
 Fresh lemon juice is an outstanding source of vitamin C. However, most of this valuable vitamin is lost if the juice is left exposed to air too long.
 Lemons are high in potassium, rich in vitamin B, and maybe considered a good source of vitamin G. Both lemons and limes contain 5-6 percent citric acid as compared with oranges, which contain 1 to 2 percent.
 The lemon is classified as an acid fruit, along with other citrus fruits, cranberries, loganberries, loquats, pineapples, pomegranates, strawberries and tamrinds.

 Lemons are ideal for getting rid of toxic materials in the body, but citric acid in lemons can really stir up inactive acids and inactive toxic settlements of the body.
 The mineral content of the lemon is alkaline-forming in its ash.
 However, before this alkaline ash goes into the tissues, the citric acid is stirring up many of the acids in the body andit is difficult to get rid of the toxic conditions.
 We cannot get rid of these toxins because the kidneys, bowels, lungs and skin are not throwing off the body acids fast enough.
 When these acids are not thrown off quickly enough, they stay in the body becoming so active that academia and other irritating conditions may arise.
 A person with a highly acid stomach and acid reactions in the body will find that he/she is allergic to many foods.
 Citric acid would not produce as many irritating effects in persons with this problem if they would first make sure that the eliminative organs were working properly.